 With the help of the free EQ Ready App, available free of charge, Mercedes-Benz has established how long the journeys of people interested in e-mobility are on average.
 The results show that

-• 90 percent of all journeys are shorter than 50 kilometres,
+• 90 percent of all journeys are shorter than 50 kilometers,

-• 96 percent of all journeys are shorter than 100 kilometres and
+• 96 percent of all journeys are shorter than 100 kilometers and

-• 99 percent of all journeys are shorter than 400 kilometres
+• 99 percent of all journeys are shorter than 400 kilometers

-The range of average distances per journey by interested persons varies in the individual markets, extending from just over eight kilometres in Hong Kong to slightly more than 27 kilometres in the Netherlands, where there is particularly high interest in e-mobility.
+The range of average distances per journey by interested persons varies in the individual markets, extending from just over eight kilometers in Hong Kong to slightly more than 27 kilometers in the Netherlands, where there is particularly high interest in e-mobility.
 This means that 90% of everyday trips can be completed exclusively under electric power with Mercedes-Benz's current plug-in models.

 Mercedes me Charge helps with charging en route